skypilot-dev/toolchain/README.md

 The workflows are configured to automatically

--   publish a stable release on every push to `master`
+-   publish a stable release on every push to `main`
 -   publish a prerelease on every push to `alpha`, `beta`, or `next` branch

 Toolchain performs the following steps when a release is created.
 If any step fails, the release is